No booking fees on the app

 Edinburgh (Waverley) to York train travel guide

-Travelling by train from Edinburgh (Waverley) to York is efficient and offers a scenic and comfortable experience.
-With frequent departures from Edinburgh (Waverley), you can reach York in just 2h 14m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Edinburgh (Waverley) to York is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Edinburgh (Waverley), you can arrive at York in just 2h 14m, making it a quick and convenient option for travelling between these two places.

 Planning and booking